AaronBarcos/Game/README.md

 # Backlog Functionalities

-- List here the cool (but not essential) functionalities your game could have
+- Add more styles to the game.

 # Proyect Structure